-The only theoretical solution to this problem, in case the Netherlands/Northwestern Europe chooses to rely on Nord Stream 2 supply, is to invest heavily in new storage capacity to regain flexibility of supply during peak times and emergency demand.
-However, that would not only require an initial large capital investment but it would also mean extra storage costs on a continuous basis, which means increased consumer costs.
-It seems public awareness and discussion of this significant economic threat stemming from reliance on Nord Stream 2 is lacking.
+The only theoretical solution to this problem, in case the Germany, Netherlands and other Northwestern Europe choose to rely on Nord Stream 2 supply, is to invest heavily in new storage capacity to regain flexibility of supply during peak times and emergency demand.
+However, that would not only require an initial large capital investment, but it would also mean extra

-There has not been a proper study on the economic impact for consumers in the Netherlands, Germany and other Northwestern Europe, the findings of which are likely to be negative at worst or mixed at best.
-With the oversupply of Russian gas to Germany, there would be less gas-to-gas competition in the Europe's largest gas market.
+There has not been a proper study on the economic impact for consumers in the Netherlands, Germany and other countries in Northwestern Europe, the findings of which are likely to be negative at worst or mixed at best.
+With the oversupply of Russian gas to Germany, there would be less gas-to-gas competition in Europe's largest gas market.
 However, DIW Berlin suggests Germans will have to pay for additional pipelines to use Nord Stream 2.
 These costs include the expansion of the NEL's (Northern European gas pipeline) capacities and the construction of the EUGAL.
-The cost of these additional pipelines is estimated between 0.5 billion25 to 3 billion euros.26 https://www.diw.de/en/diw_01.c.593668.en/nachrichten/natural_gas_supply_no_need...her_baltic_sea_pipeline.html
+The cost of just expanding these two pipelines is estimated between €0.5 billion32 to €3 billion.33